Sugar

 Sugar is the number one addiction in the United States, where it is consumed in various forms—Glucose, Fructose (fruit sugar), Sucrose (table sugar), and Lactose (milk sugar)—through our foods and beverages.

 The World Health Organization recommends limiting sugar intake to 25 grams per day, but the average American consumes over 126 grams daily.
 Globally, sugar consumption was approximately 176 million metric tons in 2022/23 and is expected to rise to around 180.05 million metric tons by 2023/24 (Statista).
+As an update to this post, Statista reports sugar consumption at 177.33 million metric tons in 2023/24, and is projected to increase to about 178.79 million metric tons by 2024/2025.

 Detail of the sugarcane plant. https://edis.ifas.ufl.edu/publication/SC034